Last Updated on

 The photographic lens and the viewfinder were separate from each other.

-The downside of it was that it created a parallax effect with subjects particularly close to the camera as you can see from this Wikipedia article.
+The downside of it was that it created a parallax effect with subjects particularly close to the camera.

 Optical Viewfinder (OVF)